mapbox/mason/README.md

 ## Writing build scripts

 Every build script has its own branch on https://github.com/mapbox/mason.

+### Branch naming

 The branches are named `library-version`, e.g. [`libuv-0.11.29`](https://github.com/mapbox/mason/tree/libuv-0.11.29).
+The `-` is important since it is used to separate the package name from the version.
+If you wish to make a package name more readable without using a dash you can use an underscore like `boost_libfilesystem`.

+### Branch files

 The repository must contain a file called `script.sh`, which is structured like this:

 ```bash
 #!/usr/bin/env bash